-- Teach students about online safety through computing and PSHE lessons and other relevant subjects - Inform parents about what their child is being asked to do online by the school - Train all staff on online safety, including filtering and monitoring - Train all staff in online safety, including at induction
+- Hold a termly Online Safety Committee with members of staff and Trustees to review online safety in school, review our filtering and monitoring process, and discuss latest online safety issues. - Teach students about online safety through computing and PSHE lessons and other relevant subjects - Inform parents about what their child is being asked to do online by the school - · Train all staff on online safety, including filtering and monitoring - Train all staff in online safety, including at induction.

-We have clear guidance for our school community on acceptable use of technology and the use of mobile phones and smart technology a Relationships and Behaviour policy that aligns with this.
+We have clear guidance for our school community on acceptable use of technology and the use of mobile phones and smart technology and our Relationships and Behaviour policy and Staff Code of Conduct aligns with this.
 Please refer to the Internet and eSafety Policy.